Fintech & financial services

 Cardholder data and PCI scope

-CDE boundaries, segmentation, tokenization scope, third-party processors and gateways.
+CDE boundaries, segmentation, tokenization scope, third-party processors.

 Open banking / partner APIs